ibmresilient/resilient-community-apps/app_host_files/README.md

 #### Required Changes

 For all apps, you will need to change `ARG APPLICATION=<app_name>` to match the name of your app.
-Note that if the build process is left unchaged, the `dist/` directory will mount into the container as `/tmp/packages` and `pip` will attempt to install file matching the format `tmp/packages/${APPLICATION}-*.tar.gz`, where `${APPLICATION}` is the `<app_name>` you just provided.
+Note that if the build process is left unchaged, the `dist/` directory will mount into the container as `/tmp/packages`.
+A `pip` command will attempt to install file matching the format `tmp/packages/${APPLICATION}-*.tar.gz`, where `${APPLICATION}` is the `<app_name>` you just provided.
 If your directory structure or naming convention for apps is different, you may need to slightly alter this process.